 Walking under the towering shadow of a legend like Prem Nath and still being able to create a distinctive place for oneself is never easy.
 It becomes doubly difficult when there is another acting stalwart in the same household – someone no less than Bina Rai, Prem Nath’s wife.
-However, so enamoured was the famous couple’s younger son, Monty Nath, with the world of showbiz that he would make it a point to accompany his parents to shooting locations, put on their make-up, and oftentimes roam around the studio with the abandon of the child that he was, wanting to be photographed.
+However, so enamored was the famous couple’s younger son, Monty Nath, with the world of showbiz that he would make it a point to accompany his parents to shooting locations, put on their make-up, and oftentimes roam around the studio with the abandon of the child that he was, wanting to be photographed.

 The 80s were when Monty Nath established himself with aplomb as a good-looking villain and went on to star in some hits of that decade like Ashaanti (1982), Teri Kasam (1982), Prem Rog (1982), Ram Teri Ganga Maili (1985), etc. Like his father, he used to come across as a quintessential yet a likeable villain.

-Born on 25th May, 1958 in the house of his parents in Malabar Hill, Mumbai, Monty kept alive the family tradition by acting in a number of films.
+Born on 25th May 1958 in the house of his parents in Malabar Hill, Mumbai, Monty kept alive the family tradition by acting in a number of films.
 His two sons, Adiraj and Arjun, are now taking the family flag forward having launched their YouTube channel, Major Mood Entertainment, and having shot a short film, Whats up Buddy, with Rajpal Yadav.

 In a freewheeling interview with this writer, Monty Nath shared in some detail about his past and present and his plans for the morrow.
 Excerpts of the interview: